dep-sys/nix-dabei/README.md

 ## Compared to [not-os][]

-`not-os` is a fantastic project which did the hard work of extracting a minimal set of nixos modules and further reducing its size by replacing systemd with runit, `nix-dabei` wouldn't be here without it.
+My [second iteration][nix-dabei-not-os] was build upon `not-os`, which is a fantastic project that did the hard work of extracting a minimal set of nixos modules and further reducing its size by replacing systemd with runit,

-* still uses runit instead of systemd to reduze size.
-* is based on `nixos-22.05`, not `nixos-unstable`.
-* uses a flake to allow easier re-use.
-* includes flake-enabled nix by default.
-* added a few more package overrides to reduze size, see `overlays.default`.
-* dropped rasperry pi support #help-wanted
-* dropped netroot support #help-wanted
+This worked well and the resulting images ended up to be smaller than current iterations of `nix-dabei`.
+But then [systemd-in-stage1][] landed in nixos, simplifying the boot process and tempting me to see whether I could build something similar as `not-os` while staying closer to upstream NixOS.

+In the end, `nix-dabei` does not support raspberrypi yet and produces bigger images, but uses systemd and a is packaged as a flake.

 ## Compared to [nix-infect][]